sparkflows/writing-new-node/docs/README_Node_Class_Hierarchy.md

 ## Class Hierarchy of Nodes

-Below is the Class Hierarchy of the Nodes
+Below is the Class Hierarchy of the Nodes.
+Only a few Nodes are captured below to give an overall idea.

 - Node : Base class for all nodes
-  - NodeETL : Base class for ETL nodes
-    - NodeRowFilter
-    - NodeColumnFilter
   - NodeDataset : Base class for all Dataset nodes
     - NodeDatasetUnstructured
       - NodeDatasetPDF
     - NodeDatasetStructured
     - NodeDatasetCSV
     - NodeDatasetAvro
+  - NodeETL : Base class for ETL nodes
+    - NodeRowFilter
+    - NodeColumnFilter
   - NodePipelineStage
     - NodeModeling
       - NodeEstimator